 The App Development course requires students to work individually or in small teams to work through several tutorials which assist students to unpack and understand various coding concepts.
 Students will design applications for the iOS platform, learn about digital systems and develop skills in basic programming.
 Students will move through the App Development process by using design tools to develop the logic and the look of the App they want to develop.
-Using code learnt in the tutorials, they will then code one part of their idea using the Playgrounds or Xcode feature of Swift.
+Using code learnt in the tutorials, they will then code one part of their idea.